 Question from Barbara E.: Rick, my two year old Acer laptop wouldn’t come on the other day so I took it to the Geek Squad to have it checked out.
-They said the motherboard was fried and that it wasn’t worth fixing, so I bought a new laptop.
+They said the motherboard was bad and that it wasn’t worth fixing, so I bought a new laptop.

 The problem is I have literally thousands of photos on the dead laptop’s hard drive that I desperately need to get off of it and onto my new Laptop.
 The Geek Squad said they can do it but it’ll cost me 1/3 what I paid for the new computer!